avicoder/watchtower/README.md

 ## Configuration
 You need to register Slack-Watchman as an app for your Slack workspace.
 Follow this [Requirements Guide](https://github.com/PaperMtn/slack-watchman#requirements) to successfully register your app in Slack and retrieve the required API token.

-Once you retrieved the API token you simply add it the `sw-runner.sh`
+Once you retrieved the API token you simply add it the `runner.sh`
 ```
 # fuSWRUN "Workspace_Name" "OAuthToken"
 fuSWRUN "slack_workspace" "xoxp-1111111111111-2222222222222-3333333333333-444be444444444444444444444444444"